Carp Fishing Essentials

 If you can’t afford the Nitelite bite indicators or don’t have Delkim bite alarms, you can buy isotopes and attach them to your bite alarms.

 Isotopes do not use any power and last for many years, saving you running for the rods at every bleep to see what is going on.

 Carp typically take their guard down at night as the lines are a lot less visible, and anglers on the bank are a lot quieter once they get their heads down.

 This is all dependent on the angling pressure and the patterns of the lake, but essentially some lakes really come to life at night.

 Best Carp Bait For Night Fishing

-Carp bait for night fishing shouldn’t be any different to day fishing, although ensuring there are lots of different attractants and scent in the area should be a priority.
+Carp bait for night fishing shouldn’t be any different from day fishing, although ensuring there are lots of different attractants and scents in the area should be a priority.

 Ideally, you will keep your swim topped up slow and steady, but obviously, this isn’t ideal through the night if you are trying to get 40 winks.

-Instead, once tactic is to use the time before sunset to spod out a good bed of bait, ready for the carp to find it and start feeding.
+Instead, one tactic is to use the time before sunset to spod out a good bed of bait, ready for the carp to find it and start feeding.